Cray-HPE/docs-csm/operations/iscsi_sbps/Node_Personalization_Verification.md

 SRV and A records, etc. See [Managing Selective Node Personalization](Managing_selective_node_personalization.md) for details on how worker NCNs are designated to be enabled as iSCSI targets.

-## Post-personalization Verification

 (`ncn-w#`) Run these checks on worker nodes that are enabled as an iSCSI target only in order to verify that it is configured correctly.

-### Verify that the SBPS Marshal Agent is running without any errors.
+## Verify that the SBPS Marshal Agent is running without any errors.

     ```bash
     systemctl status sbps-marshal